PiSupply/Flick/flicklib/library/README.md

 Preliminary support code and API library for the Flick HAT, Flick Zero and Flick Large.
 The library is derived from Pimoroni's skywriter library (https://github.com/pimoroni/skywriter-hat).

-Flicklib needs i2c enabled, you can use raspi-config to do this, or run:
+Flicklib needs i2c enabled, you can use raspi-config to do this.

-###Installation from Source
+### Installation from Source

 Clone this library, make your way into this directory: